featherbear/UNSW-COMP2511-ass2-DungeonConsole/README.md

 [DungeonConsole.jar]: https://github.com/featherbear/UNSW-COMP2511-ass2-DungeonConsole/releases/latest/download/DungeonConsole.jar

 > Imagine being given an assignment that requires a JavaFX GUI but your home computer is only a thin client to a headless server.
-X11/Xvfb is broken so you can't get a VNC / X display session, and you <s>can't be bothered</s> don't know how to fix it without completely reinstalling your server.
+X11/Xvfb is broken so you can't get a VNC / X display session, and you <s>don't know how to fix it without completely reinstalling your server.</s> can't be bothered to fix it.
 Instead of fixing the problem, you decide to implement a UI that is purely text-based.
 &nbsp;
 Well lucky that's not me!
 But alas here I have made a text-based frontend for the UNSW COMP2511 Dungeon Assignment.